App-vNext/Polly/docs/strategies/hedging.md

 ## Hedging and resilience context

 The hedging strategy supports the concurrent execution and cancellation of multiple hedged actions.
-To safeguard against concurrency issues when these actions access the same `ResilienceContext`, the hedging strategy ensures that each hedged action has its unique `ResilienceContext`.
+To safeguard against concurrency issues when these actions access the same `ResilienceContext`, the hedging strategy ensures that each hedged action has its own unique `ResilienceContext`.
 The hedging strategy distinguishes between two types of contexts:

 - **Primary context**: The original resilience context that the hedging strategy receives.
-- **Action context**: A deep copy of the primary context with distinct cancellation token for a single hedged action.
+- **Action context**: A deep copy of the primary context with a distinct cancellation token for a single hedged action.

 Here's the flow: